FGPLab/cydrasil/README.md

     >DATASETS
     >- Turn on phylogenetic placements
     >- Use “Show query form” to search placement of individiual query sequences
-    >- Insert query sequence ID and use the “highlight option” to display red spheres indicating phylogenic placement of a given query sequence.
+    >- Insert query sequence ID and and click on the sequence ID name to display red circles indicating phylogenic placement of a given query sequence.

 ***